jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   LSP `omnifunc` (which is itself enabled by setting `vim.bo.omnifunc = "v:lua.vim.lsp.omnifunc"` somewhere in your LSP config).
 Enable by setting
   `enable_import_on_completion` to `true` inside `setup` (see below).

+  Omnifunc users may want to bind `.` in insert mode to `.<C-x><C-o>`, but this can trigger imports twice.
+The plugin sets a timeout to avoid importing the same item twice in a short span of time, which you can change by setting `import_on_completion_timeout` in your setup function (`0` disables this behavior).

   Runs asynchronously and reliably.
 Probably behaves strangely with completion plugins that aren't [MUcomplete](https://github.com/lifepillar/vim-mucomplete), but let me know!